Relocation and Short Sales in San Fernando Valley

 What’s the First Step You Should Take to Get Your Relocation Assistance?

 Whether you’re seeking relocation assistance from HAFA or a private lender, it’s always a good idea to be represented by a qualified foreclosure attorney.
-The attorneys at the San Fernando Valley offices of the Nader Law Firm have been fighting for the rights of homeowners for more than two decades.
+The attorneys at the San Fernando Valley offices of Nader & Berneman have been fighting for the rights of homeowners for more than two decades.
 Call us today for a free consultation at (818) 788-5008.